nus-cs2113-AY2324S1/ip/docs/README.md

   E.g., _find [KEYWORD]_ can be used as _find_ or as _find book_
 + Parameters must be provided in the correct order.
   E.g., if the command specifies _deadline DESCRIPTION DUE_DATE_, _deadline DUE_DATE DESCRIPTION_ is not acceptable.
-+ The commands are not case sensitive.
++ The commands are not case-sensitive.
   E.g., _find_ as well as _FiNd_ is acceptable input.

 ### Listing all tasks: _list_